psiz-org/psiz/README.md

 Once you have selected an embedding model, you must provide two pieces of information in order to infer an embedding.

-1. The similarity judgment observations (abbreviated as obs).
+1. The similarity judgment observations (often abbreviated as *obs*).
 2. The number of unique stimuli that will be in your embedding.

 ```python